China Entry and Exit Requirements and Procedures 2026

 Green Channel

-Foreign personnel who have been granted a diplomatic visa-passport or courtesy visa-passport by the Chinese authorities or granted free-of-examination courtesy can choose the green channel.
-But they have to show their credentials to the customs and the declaration document table filled according to the requirements.
+Foreign personnel who have been granted a diplomatic visa-passport or courtesy visa-passport by the Chinese authorities or granted a free-of-examination courtesy can choose the green channel.
+But they have to show their credentials to the customs and the declaration document table filled out according to the requirements.

 China Customs